snkashis/android-docs/src/pages/map-sdk/overview/runtime-styling.md

   />
 }}

 Adding a GeoJSON source can be done in a few different ways.
-Providing a URL to the GeoJSON raw data hosted online (or locally inside the assets folder for example) or you can build your own GeoJSON feature collection directly inside the code.
+You can provide a URL to the GeoJSON raw data hosted online, provide a link to a GeoJSON file hosted locally inside of the app's assets folder, or you can build your own GeoJSON feature collection directly inside of the code.
 The snippets of code below show the different ways to add a GeoJSON source to your map.

-Add a GeoJSON source from URL:
+Add a GeoJSON source from a URL:

 ```java
 URL geoJsonUrl = new URL("https://url-to-geojson-file.geojson");